rishipradeep-think41/foundation-sql/prompts.md

 7. No other explanation is necessary
 8. For insert queries, avoid any RETURNING clause.
 Let it return the default.
 9. We use jinja2 syntax to generate SQL - so parameters don't need to be quoted e.g. use {{user.zip_code|default(None)}} and not '{{user.zip_code|default(None)}}'
+10. Use double underscores (.) to separate nested fields including for multiple levels of nesting e.g. `profile.address.street` - note that the field names need to be quoted as we are using `.`
+11. Use backticks (``) to quote column names and table names
+12. DONOT use json_build_object to build JSON objects for nested fields

 Here is an example